SimonPistache/semantic-release-test/ReadMe.md

 Clean previous files on the repository for this test campaign.

 > This is a feat.
+Test run 2.